Overview

 Receiving reflects how Hive is pulling the stream in for local preview or processing.

 Sending is more critical than receiving, especially for remote access or cloud-based collaboration.
-A strong upload connection ensures consistent visibility and recording integrity.

 Quality Score